booptroopeugene/booptroopeugene/README.md

 ## Features

-* NEW: Added basic support for post authors, using a simple folder collection
+* Post authors, using a simple folder collection
 * Uses the official [Eleventy Navigation](https://www.11ty.dev/docs/plugins/navigation/) plugin to build menus
-* Sample pages and a blog with tag support
 * Netlify CMS with editor previews (thanks [@biilmann](https://github.com/biilmann)!)
-* Includes a working contact form
 * CSS 2kb minified, inlined for fastest page render
 * Optional pipeline for minified inline JS
 * Pre-builds and minifies your HTML too
 * Uses Markdown files for content
 * Uses Nunjucks (or Liquid) templates for layout
-* 100% Javascript framework free
+* No JS frameworks
 * Continuous Deployment workflow via Netlify

-### Admin setup
+### Admin/Author setup

 We can only have 5 CMS accounts on the free Netlify plan.
-To gain access Kyle will have to add your email through Netlify.
+For access contact Kyle or another mod/dev.
 They'll send you an account setup email that will link you to the website and you should be good to go from there.
 The website CMS is accessible at https://booptroopeugene.com/admin/

 You can optionally use an external login provider when setting up your account.